machine-detonation/6DBFEE/README.md

 > I DO hide/block freely so my DNIs are literally just a synonym for "people that I don't like and/or get blocked on sight)
+>
+> Also keep in mind that (most of) my DNIs go both ways, meaning that I won't interact with you and you won't interact with me
+>
+> tw: anti-censorship

 ## Do Not Interact